encode/django-rest-framework/docs/api-guide/serializers.md

 #### Field-level validation

 You can specify custom field-level validation by adding `.validate_<fieldname>` methods to your `Serializer` subclass.
-These are analagous to `.clean_<fieldname>` methods on Django forms, but accept slightly different arguments.
+These are analogous to `.clean_<fieldname>` methods on Django forms, but accept slightly different arguments.

 They take a dictionary of deserialized attributes as a first argument, and the field name in that dictionary as a second argument (which will be either the name of the field or the value of the `source` argument to the field, if one was provided).